 Performance Metrics

-We evaluated model performance by calculating three different relative error metrics: annual spawning stock biomass, annual F-ratio, and annual B-ratio.
+We evaluated model performance by calculating three different performance metrics: relative error in annual spawning stock biomass, error in the terminal F-ratio (F/Fmsy), and error in the terminal year of B-ratio (B/Bmsy).
+Relative error was calculated as

 REy=Esty-TrueyTruey

-F-ratio was defined as the fishing mortality estimated in the model divided by the estimated fishing mortality at maximum sustainable yield.
-Similarly, B-ratio was defined as the annual estimated biomass divided by the biomass at maximum sustainable yield estimated by the model.
+And the error for the ratios was simply the estimated value – true.
+F-ratio was defined as the fishing mortality estimated in the terminal year of the model divided by the estimated fishing mortality at maximum sustainable yield.
+Similarly, B-ratio was defined as the terminal year estimated biomass divided by the biomass at maximum sustainable yield estimated by the model.

+We also, as a diagnostic, present the relative error in natural mortality, unfished recruitment, fishing mortality, Fmsy, and Bmsy in the supplemental file.

 Results